Originally posted on November 8, 2019, this post has been updated for accuracy and relevancy.

 Keeping your instruments in good condition is crucial.
-Even maintaining equipment that doesn’t produce data, like freezers and refrigerators, is vital to a lab.
-However, producing accurate data is of the utmost importance, and we rely on scientists in various fields (like medicine) to provide measurements that are reliable.
+Additionally, maintaining even equipment that doesn’t measure data, like freezers and refrigerators, is essential.
+However, producing reliable data is of the highest importance.
+Therefore, we rely on fields like medicine (and others) to deliver measurements that are precise and accurate.

 That’s where calibration comes in.
-Calibration is the process of evaluating and adjusting equipment in order to maximize precision and accuracy.
-And all lab personnel should be familiar with the process and importance of equipment calibration.
+Calibration is the process of evaluating and adjusting equipment in order to ensure total precision and accuracy.
+Everyone within a lab setting should be familiar with equipment calibration.

 Identify the Instruments to be Calibrated

 Always, always, always have your instruments calibrated right after any kind of mechanical mishap, shock or damage.
 Additionally, any abnormality should be reported right away.
 Even if there’s no immediate, visible signs of damage, your equipment could begin producing inaccurate results.
 And it might not happen right away.
-Calibration will not only refine your results, but also confirm whether or not the equipment needs repair.
+Calibration will not only refine your results, but also confirm whether or not the equipment needs repair or replacement.

 Another way to know when to calibrate your instruments is to keep a documented schedule.
 By scheduling periodic calibration based on manufacturer recommendations, you’ll keep your equipment in the best possible shape.
 You’ll also be keeping your lab as cost-efficient as possible.